Defended an award against Libya in the Swiss courts

 For TeliaSonera it secured an award of US$932 million against Turkey’s Çukurova Holdings in an ICC dispute over a share purchase agreement, also defeating a mirror claim by Çukurova.
 The award has been the subject of enforcement proceedings in the US, the UK, the Netherlands and the British Virgin Islands.

-In another success, the firm helped Energie Baden-Württemberg prevail in an ad hoc arbitration worth US$1 billion, which had been brought by a German inventor in a dispute relating to waste-gasification technology.
+In another success, the firm helped German public utility Energie Baden-Württemberg prevail in an ad hoc arbitration worth US$1 billion, which had been brought by a German inventor in a dispute over waste-gasification technology.
 The claim against the client was dismissed in its entirety, with EnBW winning costs.

 It also helped the Israeli state-owned Israel Electric Corporation defend a US$1.7 billion ICC award from a challenge by two Egyptian state entities before the Swiss courts.
 The award arose from the termination of a deal to supply gas from Egypt to Israel in the wake of the Arab Spring.